It's never too late to bloom ...

-'The Cactus will be compared to Gail Honeyman's 2017 hit, the appealingly eccentric Eleanor Oliphant Is Absolutely Fine...moments of terrible poignancy' The Sunday Times
+'The Cactus will be compared to Gail Honeyman's 2017 hit, the appealingly eccentric Eleanor Oliphant is Completely Fine' The Sunday Times

 'Wonderfully funny and astute' Red